-- pass a national care giver criminal history screening pursuant to NMSA 1978, Section 29-17-2 et seq.
-7.19 NMAC and an abuse registry screen pursuant to NMSA 1978, Section 27a-4 et seq. and 8.11.6 NMAC. - G. Qualifications for customized community supports individual providers: For individual community supports providers the worker must meet the following requirements: - (1) be 18 years of age or older; - (2) demonstrate the capacity to perform required tasks; - (3) be able to communicate successfully with the eligible recipient; - (4) complete all training requirements as required by DOH/DDSD; and - pass a national care giver criminal history screening pursuant to NMSA 1978, Section 29-17-2 et seq.
-7.19 NMAC and an abuse registry screen pursuant to NMSA 1978, Section 27a-4 et seq. and 8.11.6; and - (6) meet any other service qualifications, as specified in the regulations. - H. Qualifications for customized community supports group providers: Provider agencies must meet requirements including a business license, accreditation with the commission on accreditation of rehabilitation facilities (CARF) international, employment and community services or the council on quality and leadership, quality assurances, financial solvency, training requirements, records management, quality assurance policy and processes.
-The Agency staff must meet the following requirements: - (1) be at least 18 years of age; - (2) have at least one year of experience working with people with disabilities; - (3) be qualified to perform the service and demonstrate capacity to perform required tasks; - (4) be able to communicate successfully with the eligible recipient; - (5) pass a national care giver criminal history screening pursuant to NMSA 1978, Section 29-17-2 et seq.
-7.19 NMAC and an abuse registry screen pursuant to NMSA 1978, Section 27a-4 et seq. and 8.11.6. - (6) complete specific training based on needs identified in the ISP and by the recipient; and - (7) meet any other service qualifications, as specified in the regulations. - I. Qualifications of personal care service providers: In addition to general MAD requirements, the direct support providers must meet additional qualifications specific to the type of services provided.
+- (4) complete all trainings as required by DOH/DDSD; - (5) verification of provider qualifications; and - (6) pass a national care giver criminal history screening pursuant to Section 29-17-2 et seq.
+NMSA 1978 and 7.1.9 NMAC and an abuse registry screen pursuant to Section 27a-4 et seq.
+NMSA 1978 and 8.11.6 NMAC. - G. Qualifications for customized community supports individual providers: For individual community supports providers the worker must meet the following requirements: - (1) be 18 years of age or older; - (2) demonstrate the capacity to perform required tasks; - (3) be able to communicate successfully with the eligible recipient; - (4) complete all training requirements as required by DOH/DDSD; and - pass a national care giver criminal history screening pursuant to Section 29-17-2 et seq.
+NMSA 1978 and 7.1.9 NMAC and an abuse registry screen pursuant to Section 27a-4 et seq.
+NMSA 1978 and 8.11.6 NMAC; and - (6) meet any other service qualifications, as specified in the regulations. - H. Qualifications for customized community supports group providers: Provider agencies must meet requirements including a business license, accreditation with the commission on accreditation of rehabilitation facilities (CARF) international, employment and community services or the council on quality and leadership, quality assurances, financial solvency, training requirements, records management, quality assurance policy and processes.
+The agency staff must meet the following requirements: - (1) be at least 18 years of age; - (2) have at least one year of experience working with people with disabilities; - (3) be qualified to perform the service and demonstrate capacity to perform required tasks; - (4) be able to communicate successfully with the eligible recipient; - pass a national care giver criminal history screening pursuant to Section 29-17-2 et seq.
+NMSA 1978 and 7.1.9 NMAC and an abuse registry screen pursuant to Section 27a-4 et seq.
+NMSA 1978 and 8.11.6 NMAC. - (6) complete specific training based on needs identified in the ISP and by the recipient; and - (7) meet any other service qualifications, as specified in the regulations. - I. Qualifications of personal care service providers: In addition to general MAD requirements, the direct support providers must meet additional qualifications specific to the type of services provided.
 Provider agencies must be homemaker/personal care agencies certified by the MAD or its designee or a homemaker/personal care agency holding a New Mexico homemaker/personal care agency license.
 A homemaker/personal care agency must hold a current business license when applicable, and meet financial solvency, training, records management, and quality assurance rules and requirements.
-Personal care direct support workers must: - (1) be at least 18 years of age; - (2) demonstrate capacity to perform required tasks; - (3) be able to communicate successfully with the eligible recipient; - (4) complete all trainings as required by DOH/DDSD; and - (5) pass a national care giver criminal history screening pursuant to NMSA 1978, Section 29-17-2 et seq.
-7.19 NMAC and an abuse registry screen pursuant to NMSA 1978, Section 27a-4 et seq. and 8.11.6 NMAC. - J. Qualifications of employment supports providers: - (1) A job developer, whether an agency or individual provider, must: - (a) be at least 18 years of age; - (b) complete all training requirements by DOH/DDSD; - (c) have a high school diploma or GED; and - (d) pass a national care giver criminal history screening pursuant to NMSA 1978,
+Personal care direct support workers must: - (1) be at least 18 years of age; - (2) demonstrate capacity to perform required tasks; - (3) be able to communicate successfully with the eligible recipient; - (4) complete all trainings as required by DOH/DDSD; and - pass a national care giver criminal history screening pursuant to Section 29-17-2 et seq.

-Section 29-17-2 et seq.
-7.19 NMAC and an abuse registry screen pursuant to NMSA 1978, Section 27a-4 et seq. and 8.11.6 NMAC.
+NMSA 1978 and 7.1.9 NMAC and an abuse registry screen pursuant to Section 27a-4 et seq.
+NMSA 1978 and 8.11.6 NMAC.